 Protecting Children by Strengthening Families

-In general, there are now two pathways for accepted reports of abuse or neglect.
-Some reports with less immediate safety or risk issues are routed to Alternative Response, while other reports of abuse or neglect will take the traditional investigation track.
-AR differs from a traditional investigation because there is no final case disposition or designation of a perpetrator of abuse/neglect, no one is added to the Central Registry as a result of the intervention, and work with families is less adversarial and more collaborative.
+In general, there are two pathways for accepted reports of abuse or neglect.
+Some reports with less immediate safety issues are routed to Alternative Response investigations, while other reports of abuse or neglect will take the traditional investigation track.
+AR investigations differs from a traditional investigations because there is no final case disposition or designation of a perpetrator of abuse/neglect, no one is added to the Central Registry as a result of the intervention, and work with families is more collaborative.

 As always, safety of children remains the top priority.
-If necessary, an Alternative Response case can change to a traditional investigation at any time if new information prompts a higher level of safety concerns.
-AR caseworkers and traditional investigators have the same authority, training and capability to take the necessary actions to protect children.
+If necessary, an AR investigation can change to a traditional investigation at any time if new information prompts a higher level of safety concerns.

 Partnering with Families to Promote and Ensure Well-Being